JamesLaFritz/GraphViewBehaviorTree/README.md

 [![The Kiwi Coder](https://thekiwicoder.com/wp-content/uploads/2020/02/site_logo.png)](https://thekiwicoder.com/)

 Behavior Tree using UI Builder, GraphView, and Scriptable Objects in Unity 2021.3

+This can be used as a template to build any type on Node Based Editor in Unity. i.e Dialog System or an AI Behavior Tree.
+If using for AI Behavior tree I would probably use Single Input Ports not Multiple.
+Even though the Nodes themselves are Scriptable Objects this can be changed and there is nothing that states that you have to use Scriptable Objects as the type for the nodes, this was just a decision that I made as it is easier to Bing the properties off the Node.
+Also there is nothing sating that the Nodes have to be stored in the Asset itself as I have done.

 Behavior Tree is an execution tree (uses the [Strategy pattern](https://blog.devgenius.io/strategy-pattern-in-unity-b82065aaa969)) and always starts with a Root Node.
 This will be so that the behavior tree knows where to start.
 Root Node has only one child.
 Now there are 3 basic main type of nodes